hitz-zentroa/This-is-not-a-Dataset/README.md

 {"pattern_id": 1, "pattern": "Synonymy1", "test_id": 0, "negation_type": "affirmation", "semantic_type": "none", "syntactic_scope": "none", "isDistractor": false, "label": true, "sentence": "An introduction is commonly the first section of a communication.", "prediction": true}
 {"pattern_id": 1, "pattern": "Synonymy1", "test_id": 0, "negation_type": "affirmation", "semantic_type": "none", "syntactic_scope": "none", "isDistractor": true, "label": false, "sentence": "An introduction is commonly the largest possible quantity.", "prediction": false}
 ```

+### Result interpretation
+The scorer will output the following metrics:
+- **all_affirmations**: Accuracy of the model in affirmative sentences
+- **all_negations**: Accuracy of the model in negated sentences
+- **all**: (Overall) Accuracy of the model in all sentences
+- **input_affirmation**: Accuracy of the model in affirmative sentences without distractors
+- **input_negation**: Accuracy of the model in negated sentences without distractors
+- **distractor_affirmation**: Accuracy of the model in affirmative sentences with distractors
+- **distractor_negation**: Accuracy of the model in negated sentences with distractors
+- **Negation_analysis**: Fine-grained analysis of the model in negated sentences (verbal, analytic, clausal, non_verbal, synthetic, subclausal negation types)
+- **Synonymy1, Hypernymy, Part...**: Fine-grained analysis of the model in each pattern

 You can call the scorer with the following command: